When storing an RV, finding the right facility with the right amenities can be challenging.

 Outdoor storage typically allows for the widest range of storage sizes for your recreational vehicle, especially for longer models.
 You should have no problem finding a storage space that will accommodate RVs up to 50′ in length.

-If you aren’t concerned with exposure to the weather, an outdoor storage solution may be your best and cheapest option.
+If you aren’t concerned with exposure to the weather, or you use an RV cover, an outdoor storage solution may be your best and cheapest option.
+Just make sure the business is fenced and gated for security purposes.

 Finding the Right Storage for Your RV